codeforsanjose/relay311/README.md

 ## Getting started

-Download the project
+Clone the project.
 In the project folder:

 To run as web project
 ```